leslie-alldridge/tech-voting-v2/README.md

 ### Done

+- refactored code by 700 lines in main
 - Color the comments box different for Laurence and Rob
 - create a status for 'closed' and allow admins to delete the idea.
 - Leave trophy badge for admin comments